LeAnn Rimes discography

-American recording artist LeAnn Rimes has released 17 studio albums, ten compilation albums, one live album, one soundtrack album, three extended plays (EP's), 56 singles, nine Christmas singles and 19 promotional singles.
+American recording artist LeAnn Rimes has released 17 studio albums, eight compilation albums, one live album, one soundtrack album, three extended plays, 60 singles, nine Christmas singles and 16 promotional singles.
 Rimes has sold over 37 million records worldwide to date, with 16.5 million albums and 5.5 million singles certified by RIAA.
 Rimes was ranked the number 17 Best Selling Artist of the 1990-99 decade by Billboard.
 She was also ranked at number 184 on Billboard 200 Artists and number 31 on Country Artists of the 2000–09 decade.

-She began recording at age 11 and released three studio albums on the independent Nor Va Jak label.
+She began recording at age 11 and released two studio albums and one EP on independent Nor Va Jak label.
 In 1995, she was signed to Curb Records in Nashville, Tennessee.
-In 1996, her debut single titled "Blue" was released and peaked at number ten on the Billboard Hot Country Songs chart.
-The song also topped the Canadian RPM Country Tracks list and reached charting positions in other countries.
-Her debut album of the same name was also issued on Curb in 1996 and sold over ten million copies worldwide.
+In 1996, her debut single titled "Blue" was released and peaked at number ten on the Billboard Hot Country Songs chart while topping the Canadian RPM Country Tracks list.
+Her major label debut and third studio album of the same name was issued on Curb the same year and sold over ten million copies worldwide.
 Other singles spawned from the album were "The Light in Your Eyes" and the number one country song "One Way Ticket (Because I Can)".
-Curb followed the disc with the compilation Unchained Melody: The Early Years, which was her first to reach number one on the United States all-albums chart.
+Curb followed the release with a reissue of her independently released album All That (1994) titled Unchained Melody: The Early Years; the album was her first to reach number one on the Billboard 200 album chart.